Sound and Sentiment

 Take a look at my interactive visualisation!

-- The x-axis represents the track duration in minutes
+• The x-axis represents the track duration in minutes

-- The y-axis indicates danceability ( a measure of how suitable the track is for dancing)
+• The y-axis indicates danceability, a measure of how suitable the track is for dancing

-- Each point corresponds to a track
+• Each point corresponds to an individual track

-The scatterplot essentially reveals that more tracks cluster around songs with shorter durations, typically between 2.5 and 4 minutes.
-This aligns with typical song lengths in popular music.
-Tracks that have higher danceability also tend to exhibit higher valence (emotional positivity), which is seen through the cyan colored points in the upper-middle region of the plot.
+The scatterplot reveals that most tracks cluster in the 2.5 to 4 minute range, consistent with typical song lengths in popular music.
+Tracks with higher danceability also tend to show higher valence, visible through the concentration of cyan points in the upper-middle region of the plot.
+Longer tracks, by contrast, are less common and show greater variability in both danceability and valence.

 Bubble Chart: Valence and Speechiness by Track